Minding the Gap

 There are many strategies for dealing with a resume gap:

 - List skills first: List all of your career skills at the top of your resume and underneath each heading include three to six bullet points that summarize your core skills.
-Then at the bottom of your resume, briefly list the companies you’ve worked for, your job titles, and the years of employment.
-This format is known as the chronological/functional format.
-See an example here.
+Then at the bottom of your resume, briefly list the companies you’ve worked for, your job titles and the years of employment.
+This format is known as the functional/chronological format.
+(To see an example, click here.)

 - Forgo the calendar: If you’ve been out of the workforce for several years, omit the calendar year and include instead the number of years of service.
 For example, “Two years of managerial work in customer service.”